IBM/z_ansible_collections_doc/source/welcome/overview.rst

                   - Provisioning and managing z/OS software.
                   - Validate and provision security requirements.

-            .. grid-item-card:: :bdg-link-primary:`IBM Z HMC collection<../zhmc-ansible-modules/docs/ansible_content.html>`
+            .. grid-item-card:: :bdg-link-primary:`Z HMC<../zhmc-ansible-modules/docs/ansible_content.html>`
                   :padding: 0

-                  With the `IBM Z HMC collection`_, you will be able to:
+                  With the `IBM Z HMC`_ collection, you will be able to:

                   - Create, update and delete partitions.
                   - Access operating system messages.